MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs-rms.md

 To track a document after you have protected it: From a Windows computer that has the Azure Information Protection client installed, register the document with the document tracking site by using either an Office application or File Explorer.
 For instructions, see [Track and revoke your documents](./rms-client/client-track-revoke.md).
 From your Mac computer, you can now use your web browser to go to the document tracking site (https://track.azurerms.com) to track and revoke this document.

 ## When I open an RMS-protected Office document, does the associated temporary file become RMS-protected as well?
-No. In this scenario, the associated temporary file doesn’t contain data from the original document but instead, only what the user enters while the file is open.
+No. In this scenario, the associated temporary file doesn't contain data from the original document but instead, only what the user enters while the file is open.
 Unlike the original file, the temporary file is obviously not designed for sharing and would remain on the device, protected by local security controls, such as BitLocker and EFS.

-## A feature I am looking for doesn’t seem to work with SharePoint protected libraries—is support for my feature planned?
+## A feature I am looking for doesn't seem to work with SharePoint protected libraries—is support for my feature planned?
 Currently, SharePoint supports RMS-protected documents by using IRM protected libraries, which do not support Rights Management templates, document tracking, and some other capabilities.
 For more information, see the [SharePoint Online and SharePoint Server](./office-apps-services-support.md#sharepoint-online-and-sharepoint-server) section in the [Office applications and services](./office-apps-services-support.md) article.

 If you are interested in a specific capability that isn't yet supported, be sure to keep an eye on announcements on the [Enterprise Mobility and Security Blog](https://cloudblogs.microsoft.com/enterprisemobility/?product=azure-rights-management-services).

 ## How do I configure One Drive for Business in SharePoint Online, so that users can safely share their files with people inside and outside the company?
-By default, as an Office 365 administrator, you don’t configure this; users do.
+By default, as an Office 365 administrator, you don't configure this; users do.

 Just as a SharePoint site administrator enables and configures IRM for a SharePoint library that they own, OneDrive for Business is designed for users to enable and configure IRM for their own OneDrive for Business library.
 However, by using PowerShell, you can do this for them.
 For instructions, see the [SharePoint Online and OneDrive for Business: IRM Configuration](configure-office365.md#sharepointonline-and-onedrive-for-business-irm-configuration) section in the [Office 365: Configuration for clients and online services](configure-office365.md) article.